Description

 Impact

 The vulnerability in the Linux kernel’s ntfs3 filesystem causes an infinite loop during attribute run loading when metadata is inconsistent.
 A malformed NTFS image can trigger the loop, exhausting CPU resources and leading to a denial‑of‑service condition for the affected system.
-The underlying flaw is an improper initialization of the runs_tree combined with unchecked input validation, allowing an attacker to craft a corrupted NTFS image that repeatedly triggers the loop until the kernel becomes unresponsive.
+This flaw falls under CWE‑835, reflecting an unchecked infinite loop that results from improper initialization of the runs_tree and lack of input validation.
+The attacker can craft a corrupted NTFS image that repeatedly triggers the loop until the kernel becomes unresponsive.

 Affected Systems